OlegRyazancev/ParkME_client/README.md

 ## Setup

-You can find how to run this project locally or by Docker here (in production)
+You can find how to run this project locally or by Docker [here](https://youtu.be/Fnva5QtnoAQ)